celikgumusdag/Mizu-Gauge-Automation/README.md

 You can open project by double click solution file (Derivco-Automation-Assessment.sln) or Visual Studio -> File -> Open -> Project/Solution

-For running the test cases you need to add "NUnit Test Adapter" extension from the menu Tools -> Extensions and Updates.
+For running the test cases you need to add "NUnit Test Adapter" extension from the menu Tools -> Extensions and Updates :

 ![alt text](https://github.com/celikgumusdag/Mizu-Gauge-Automation/blob/master/img/extension.PNG)

-After the download this extension you can see and execute Test Cases from the menu Test -> Windows -> Test Explorer
+After the download this extension you can see and execute Test Cases from the menu Test -> Windows -> Test Explorer :

 ![alt text](https://github.com/celikgumusdag/Mizu-Gauge-Automation/blob/master/img/test-explorer.PNG)